xopxe/ahsm/README.md

 local hsm = ahsm.init( cs )
 ```

-To use a state machine in an application you must feed it events, and let it advance .
+To use a state machine in an application you must feed it events, and let it step through them.

 Events can be pushed calling `hsm.send_event`.
 For example, you can do: